 When you send out the invites ask people (small groups) to RSVP and note any food allergies that they may have so you can avoid serving dishes that contain the allergen.
 It is a considerate thing to do and it is also a safe thing to do.

 You do not want anyone getting sick at your event.
-Of course if you plan on a large scale event than you will likely not want to ask every single person what they are allergic too but you can include a copy of the planned menu to give people an opportunity to bow out of the event based on their allergies.
+Of course, if you plan on a large scale event then you will likely not want to ask every single person what they are allergic too but you can include a copy of the planned menu to give people an opportunity to bow out of the event based on their allergies.

 Get Some Help